Internet and e-mail policy and practice

 posted at: 15:00 :: permanent link to this entry :: 0 comments

-Trackback link is http://weblog.johnlevine.com/ICANN/verisignroot.trackback
+Stable link is https://jl.ly/ICANN/verisignroot.html

 Verisign Gets .COM Forever, But ICANN Gets a Lobbyist ICANN